 Last night, Prescott said: “I think Mr Cameron should be thinking of getting rid of Coulson.”

 News International has always maintained it had no knowledge of phone hacking by anybody acting on its behalf.

 Murdoch told Bloomberg news last night that he knew nothing about the payments.
 “If that had happened I would know about it,” he said.

 A private investigator who had worked for News Group, Glenn Mulcaire, was also jailed in January 2007.
-He admitted hacking into the phones of five other targets, including the chief executive of the Professional Footballers’ Association, Gordon Taylor.
-Among the phones he hacked were those of the Lib Dem MP Simon Hughes, celebrity PR Max Clifford, model Elle MacPherson and football agent Sky Andrew.
-News Group denied all knowledge of the hacking, but Taylor last year sued them on the basis that they must have known about it.
+In addition to the three royal staff, he admitted hacking into the phones of five other targets, including the chief executive of the Professional Footballers’ Association, Gordon Taylor; the Lib Dem MP Simon Hughes; celebrity PR Max Clifford; model Elle MacPherson; and football agent Sky Andrew.
+News Group denied all knowledge of the hacking, but Gordon Taylor last year sued them on the basis that they must have known about it.